 Mental health services for those leaving the armed forces and veterans

-The veterans’ mental health transition, intervention and liaison service offers a range of treatment and support for those due to be discharged from the armed forces and veterans.
-This includes recognising the early signs of mental health problems and providing access to early treatment and support, as well as therapeutic treatment for complex mental health difficulties and psychological trauma.
+The service provides a range of treatment, from recognising the early signs of mental health problems and providing access to early support, to therapeutic treatment for complex mental health difficulties and psychological trauma.
+Where appropriate, help is also provided with other needs that may affect mental health and well-being, for example housing, finances and employment, reducing alcohol consumption, and social support.

 - be a resident in England